0xOperant/wuds/README.md

 Tim is no longer actively updating, so I have ported the project here and made a few changes:
 - the original mac vendor lookup API is gone, so I have moved to a new provider
 - added slack alerts

-More to come:
-- move from sqlite3 to MySQL on Amazon RDS
-- web front end for SQL queries
+- added slash command integration for slack

 ## Setup